Rosefalk/Toaster/README.md

 ###FAQ

 - Q: I'm getting an Audio Error.
-- A: playSound: true, needs an Audio tag.
+- A: playSound true, needs an Audio tag.
 If you don't want sound at all, set playsound to false and ditch the Audio tag.
--

 - Q: I don't like how the notification look!
 - A: Change layout in screen.scss and compile to css